chrishart0/map-painter-io/docs/Roadmap.md

 ---

-## Sprint 7: Testing, Optimization & Documentation
+## Sprint: Testing, Optimization & Documentation

-### User Story 10: Automated Testing & CI/CD Integration
+### User Story: Automated Testing & CI/CD Integration

 - **Title:** Write unit and end-to-end tests; set up CI/CD pipelines
 - **Description:** As a developer, I want automated tests (Vitest and Playwright) and CI/CD pipelines in place so that I can ensure code quality and reliable deployments.